Vestal Virgin: Privileges

 Vestals were lawfully personae sui iuris – "sovereign over themselves", answerable only to the pontifex maximus.
 (Note: This might reflect his authority as paterfamilias over the life and death of Vestals as "daughters of Rome", though this is inconsistent with their legal independence from their birth family's control.)
 Unlike any other Roman women, they could make a will of their own volition, and dispose of their property without the sanction of a male guardian.
 They could give their property to women, something forbidden even to men, under Roman law.
 As they embodied the Roman state, Vestals could give evidence in trials without first taking the customary oath to the State.
-They had custody of important wills and state documents, which were presumably locked away in the penus.
+They had custody of important wills and state documents.
 Their person was sacrosanct; anyone who assaulted a Vestal was (in effect) assaulting an embodiment of Rome and its gods, and could be killed with impunity.
 As no magistrate held power over the Vestals, the lictors of magistrates who encountered a Vestal had to lower their fasces in deference.

 The Vestals had unique, exclusive rights to use a carpentum, an enclosed, two-wheeled, horse-drawn carriage; some Roman sources remark on its likeness to the chariots used by Roman generals in triumphs.
 Otherwise, the Vestals seem to have travelled in a one-seat, curtained litter, or possibly on foot.
 In every case, they were preceded by a lictor, who was empowered to enforce the Vestal's right-of-way; anyone who passed beneath the litter, or otherwise interfered with its passage, could be lawfully killed on the spot.

 Vestals could also free or pardon condemned persons en route to execution by touching them, or merely being seen by them, as long as the encounter had not been pre-arranged.

 Vestals were permitted to see things forbidden to all other upper-class Roman women; from the time of Augustus on, they had reserved ring-side seating at public games, including gladiator contests, and stage-side seats at theatrical performances.